since 2009

 dar ahlam pool

-1. THE OFF- THE- BEATEN- TRACK EXPERIENCE
+1. THE OFF- THE- BEATEN- TRACK EXPERIENCE THAT MOROCCO OFFERS

 Lonely Planet or Trip Advisor may be good a good starting point to select the sites and activities while on a Morocco trip.
 The dunes by Zagora can be reached by bus or rent a car and there is where many a travel agency camp their clients.
 But the majestic dunes of Erg Chigaga, where the Sahara really starts, lie a two hour off- track drive away.
 Better still, before reaching the dunes, why not leave the tarmac and fall under the palm trees in the nearby palm grove ?
-Learn how the locals deviate water through century- old irrigation khetaras.
-Olives are pressed by hand through the oil press – dip the freshly- baked bread into it and sample a local’s breakfast while sipping mint tea.
-And, at sunset, witness how the honey- comb citadel turns into a flaming wall that seems to defy the ages, its ruined mud houses slowly returning to the earth they had been moulded from.

-In a country where tarmac covers more and more routes, true immersion often commences where tarmac ends.
+In a country where tarmac covers more and more routes, true immersion often starts where tarmac ends.
 How would you feel returning home having missed on all this ?
 As Patricia puts it: ‘A private tour gives you the advantage of an insider’s perspective of the real Morocco and a exposure to people and places that would be difficult, if not impossible to find on your own.
 Our private tour totally accommodated our tastes, preferences and values and it was such a fabulous experience, we went back six months later to do even more.’

 Fez - panoramic view

-2. TAILOR MADE ALL THE WAY
+2. MOROCCO TAILOR MADE ALL THE WAY

 Your Morocco journey will be private and customized based on your schedule, budget, and interests.
 After due exchange of emails, a day- to- day itinerary is provided with daily sites and activities included.
 But here is where the difference between good and excellent lies.
 Careful day to day planning is good but spontaneous on- the- go changes are even better.
 Suppose that one morning you’re too lazy for the Atlas Mountains trek you had planned and just want to reach the Sahara early so you can mooch about in the dunes the whole afternoon.

 Or perhaps the eco lodge where you just spent the night has made such an impression on you with the previous evening’s dinner that you suddenly feel like booking an impromptu Moroccan cooking class.
 Deborah agrees: ‘We love being able to change the itinerary at a moment’s notice – a spectacular temple needs more time for appreciation?
 No problem, because there is no group agenda written in stone to adhere to.
 Want to linger another hour at the incredible waterfall?
-That’s fine!
+That’s fine!’

 La Mamounia indoors pool

-3. LOCAL BOUTIQUE ACCOMMODATION…
+3. LOCAL BOUTIQUE RIADS, ECO LODGES AND KASBAHS…

 What makes Morocco great with the intrepid traveler is the number of hip, yet authentic, family- run, cozy accommodations.
 The riads of Marrakech, the refurbished kasbahs of the Draa valley and the eco lodges on the fringes of the Sahara are but a few examples.
 Most of them offer great cuisine with ingredients sourced from their own organic back yard.
 The owners will often join you for coffee over breakfast and share insider tips on what there is to do and see in the area.
 Woke up too late to have breakfast?
 Arrived too late to have dinner?
 Nonsense.

 Paul concurs: ‘When my guests arrive for the first time, we already know them a bit from our previous correspondence and I love to see them display a wide smile when I call them by their first names.
 Very often our guests leave saying they found the perfect ambience because they felt a bit like home, while surrounded by a caring staff that cater to their each and every need, without ever being intrusive’.
 So then, why have a buffet dinner or stay at a Sofitel ?
 What tour operator will offer this intimate, cozy kind of accommodation?
-Only a luxury Morocco- based travel agency, with staff anonymously testing new out- of- ordinary properties all year round, can go the extra mile.
+Only a Morocco- based travel agencies, with staff anonymously testing new out- of- ordinary properties all year round, can go the extra mile.

 kasbah tamnougalt